 A background on grandparent Visitation rights

 To request Visitation rights about your grandchild, you must be the parent of the party who has primary custody love your grandchild or be the parent of the party who is in jail or deceased.
-Currently, you may not request visitation rights if both your child and your grandchild other parent have had their parental rights terminated.
-This means that if your grandchild has been adopted or is in CPS custody you may not file a lawsuit for Visitation rights.
+Currently, you may not request visitation rights if both your child and your grandchild's other parent have had their parental rights terminated.
+This means that if your grandchild has been adopted or is in CPS custody, you may not file a lawsuit for Visitation rights.

 What are the recent events regarding Visitation based legislation in Texas?

-There is a high burden on grandparents like yourself simply to win Visitation rights in court absent fairly dramatic circumstances.
-One issue that we have not discussed in great detail so far today is that many times you will have to hire an expert witness to be able to testify that your grandchild is being significantly impacted negatively if this Visitation lawsuit of yours is not successful.
-Not only will this cost you money but it is still a very high burden to reach even with the assistance of a doctor.
+There is a high burden on grandparents like yourself to win Visitation rights in court absent fairly dramatic circumstances.
+One issue that we have not discussed in great detail so far today is that many times you will have to hire an expert witness to be able to testify that your grandchild is significantly impacted negatively if this Visitation lawsuit of yours is not successful.
+Not only will this cost you money, but it is still a very high burden to reach even with the assistance of a doctor.

-Fortunately for the grandparents, a court did find that were the father to deny them possession or access to the grandkids that would significantly harm the health and well being of those children.
-While the grandparents were not given primary conservative shipwrights they were provided with designated periods of possession throughout the year including certain weekends, longer visits during the summer, and mandated communication between the grandchildren and their grandparents over the phone and using video chat.
+Fortunately for the grandparents, a court did find that were the father to deny them possession or access to the grandkids that would significantly harm the health and well-being of those children.
+While the grandparents were not given primary conservative shipwrights, they were provided with designated periods of possession throughout the year, including certain weekends, longer visits during the summer, and mandated communication between the grandchildren and their grandparents over the phone and using video chat.

 Preparing for a grandparents case in Texas family court

-You should then consider what sort of rights you are interested in pursuing about your grandchildren.
-Are you wanting Visitation rights where you are provided designated periods during the year where you can spend time with your grandchildren?
+You should then consider what sort of rights you are interested in pursuing your grandchildren.
+Do you want Visitation rights where you are provided designated periods during the year where you can spend time with your grandchildren?
 Or do you believe that you are in a position where you would be able to take on the responsibility of being the primary caretaker for your grandchildren?
 You need to consider your specific circumstances and what Ave provides your grandchildren with the best possible chance at leading meaningful lives.

 Finally, I recommend that you attempt to work out the solution with your grandchild's parents before going to court.
-I know it may seem like a long shot to be able to find success in this regard but the fact is that sometimes having a calm and rational discussion with your grandchild's parents may allow you to come up with a solution that saves you all a great deal of time, money and stress.
-Before you hire an attorney and go through with a legal case it pays to have an honest discussion with your grandchild's parents to see if anything can be worked out between yourselves.
+I know it may seem like a long shot to be able to find success in this regard, but the fact is that sometimes having a calm and rational discussion with your grandchild's parents may allow you to come up with a solution that saves you all a great deal of time, money and stress.
+Before you hire an attorney and go through with a legal case, it pays to have an honest discussion with your grandchild's parents to see if anything can be worked out between yourselves.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material presented in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
 These consultations can go a long way towards helping you and your family learn more about the law and how your circumstances could be impacted by a child custody or divorce case.